acmdas/das_fieldstones/morefieldstones2019.md

 “When God created, it was Love that made possible creation - it is Love that distinguished creation from chaos.

 “So there is an alternative to The System - and it is based on Beings in Loving relationships.”—[Bruce Charlton](https://charltonteaching.blogspot.com/2019/11/what-we-are-supposed-to-learn-from.html)

+## Lies
+Thursday, 21 November, 2019

+“If everybody always lies to you, the consequence is not that you believe the lies, but rather that nobody believes anything any longer.
+This is because lies, by their very nature, have to be changed, and a lying government has constantly to rewrite its own history.
+On the receiving end you get not only one lie—a lie which you could go on for the rest of your days—but you get a great number of lies, depending on how the political wind blows.
+And a people that no longer can believe anything cannot make up its mind.
+It is deprived not only of its capacity to act but also of its capacity to think and to judge.”—Hannah Arendt

+## Politics
+Sunday, 24 November, 2019

+“After 1789, politics ceased to be considered as the prudent management of men and circumstances, in order to become the ‘realization of ideas’.
+Political thinking became irredeemably ideological: an imposition of ideas on political life rather than an emergence of policy from living experience.”—Irving Kristol, *Yale Review* 1958

+## Two Books
+Sunday, 24 November, 2019

+“Imagine that everyone in the older age brackets had to write two books—’Smart Things I Have Done in My Life’ and ‘Dumb Things I Have Done in My Life.’
+Be frank.
+Which book do you think would be bigger?
+Even some of the smart things we did were a result of having done dumb things before and suffered the consequences.”—[Thomas Sowell](https://townhall.com/columnists/thomassowell/2004/12/06/random-thoughts-n996213)